- The How to Value Stocks Series

 - Introducing Mr Katsenelson and the Absolute PE Model

-- Vitaliy Katsenelson’s Absolute PE Model
+- What Is Vitaliy Katsenelson’s Absolute PE Model About?

-- Core Principles of the Absolute P/E Model
+- Core Principles of the Absolute P/E Model to Understand First

 - Qualitative Aspects of the Absolute PE Value Model

-- This is the PE Model Formula
+- Finally.
+Putting the Absolute PE Model Together.

 - About Jae Jun